truzzt/ids-basecamp-clearinghouse/README.md

 Besides those files that are specific for the configuration of the Clearing House Service API, the Trusted Connector requires other files for its configuration, e.g. a truststore and a keystore with appropriate key material.
 Please refer to the [Documentation](https://industrial-data-space.github.io/trusted-connector-documentation/) of the Trusted Connector for more information or check the [Examples](https://github.com/industrial-data-space/trusted-connector/tree/master/examples).

 ## Docker Containers
-Dockerfiles are located [here](docker/).
+The Clearing House App can be build using Dockerfiles that are located [here](docker/).
 There are two types of dockerfiles:
 1. Simple builds (e.g. [dockerfile](docker/clearing-house-api.Dockerfile)) that require you to build the Clearing House APIs yourself using [Rust](https://www.rust-lang.org)
 2. Multistage builds (e.g. [dockerfile](docker/clearing-house-api-multistage.Dockerfile)) that have a stage for building the rust code